-Lenovo Miix 2 10 tablet hands-on: innovative dock slot and a subwoofer
+Lenovo Miix 2 10 tablet flaunts an innovative two-way dock slot, JBL speakers and a subwoofer

 The new Miix 2 slates feature a detachable AccuType keyboard and a 10.1'' and 11.6'' 1080p displays, respectively.
 Here we are handling the 10-incher, which is the more compact 10.27 x 6.82 x 0.36 inches (260.9 x 173.2 x 9.2 mm), and portable 20.80 oz (590 g) endeavor of the two.
 Lenovo again comes up with an inventive design, letting you "slot" the tablet part at the edge of the keyboard dock both ways, so you can type something with the screen staring at you, or turn it around, using the keyboard part as a stand, and watch movies or use touch for browsing.
 We have to see that the alternation is seamless and easy, while the keyboard itself has good tactile feedback, as far as such shallow units allow.